libreas/libreas.github.io/ausgabe40/toledo/main.md

 debate unnecessary, considering that he is in a society that is fair and equal to all.
-This is the epistemicide, a concept widely discussed by Boaventura de Sousa Santos and Sueli Carneiro, which consists in the act of \"killing\" the knowledge produced by black people and others on the margins, especially because it has a counter narrative to that produced by the hegemonic context.
+This is the epistemicide, a concept widely discussed by Boaventura de Sousa Santos and Sueli Carneiro, which consists in the act of "killing" the knowledge produced by black people and others on the margins, especially because it has a counter narrative to that produced by the hegemonic context.
 It is no wonder that professors say they have never read about ethnic-racial issues, or that a book was released in